opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

         # or PDR should be within `load_epsilon` difference than the one calculated.
         load_epsilon: 0.1

-Because NDR/PDR is the default ``--rate`` value, it's possible to run NFVbench simply like this:
+Because NDR/PDR is the default ``--rate`` value, it is possible to run NFVbench simply like this:

 .. code-block:: bash

     nfvbench -c nfvbench.cfg

-Other custom run:
+Other possible run options:

 .. code-block:: bash